 Weregeld, also called wergeld or wergild, is a medieval Germanic word.
 The word wer(e) means man.
 Thus, explaining too what a werewolf means: a man-wolf.
 But also the Mid-Frisian, Dutch and English words wrâld, wereld, and world, all meaning ‘the age of men’.
 The word geld means money.
 The German and Dutch word for money is still geld, just like in Old-Saxon.
 Also, the modern Mid-Frisian word jild for money is derived from geld.
 In Old-Saxon, a weregeld was called a mangeld.
 In Old-Frisian a weregeld was often shortened to simply ield.
 The original meaning of geld is ‘to compensate/to restore’, as the Dutch verb vergelden still means (Nijdam 2022).

-The principle of a weregeld is much older than the Middle Ages, and is not limited to the North-Sea area, nor to Europe.
+The principle of a weregeld is much older than the Middle Ages.
+Neither is it limited to the North-Sea area, or to Europe.
 No, the principle of a more or less fixed price for slaying a man is much older and, in fact, a universal concept.
 For example, the mechanism of a weregeld in Frisia can be traced back to the Roman Period.
-Originally, the value of a weregeld was namely set at fifty golden Byzantine solidis, a Roman coin with a gold weight of 14,6 gram.
-This weregeld related to solidis probably survived in southern parts of former West Frisia, namely present-day provinces Zeeland and Zuid Holland south of the River Rhine, which were part of the Roman Empire once.
+Originally, the value of a weregeld was namely set at fifty golden Byzantine solidis.
+A Roman coin with a gold weight of 14,6 gram.
+This weregeld related to solidis probably survived in southern parts of former West Frisia, namely present-day provinces Zeeland and Zuid Holland south of the river Rhine, which were part of the Roman Empire once.
 Together with the Cananefates, it was the territory of the Frisiavones.
-Read also our blog post Frisian mercenaries in the Roman Army.
+Read also our post Frisian mercenaries in the Roman Army.
 Furthermore, the concept of weregeld is not limited to Germanic tribes, and can be found everywhere around the world (still).
 Further below we will give an example.